-The discovery of Iced Tea could be considered as more of a plight from losing profit during Americas 1st World Fair.
+The discovery of Iced Tea could be considered as more of a plight from losing profit during America's 1st World Fair.
 An English Tea plantation owner by the name of Richard Blechynden planned to distribute free samples of his product when a heat wave hit.
-Naturally, people would be looking for something to refresh themselves and tea was served hot, as far as everybody during that time was concerned but this was not the case down South.
-Now out of desperation, Richard Blechynden put in a lot of ice and thus the first Iced Tea was born.
+Naturally, people would be looking for something to refresh themselves and tea was served hot, as far as everybody during that time was concerned.
+However, this was not the case down South.
+Out of desperation, Richard Blechynden added a lot of ice to cool the samples down, and thus the first Iced Tea was born.
 As far as the people down south were concerned, tea was served cold but not iced, especially during the early centuries when refrigeration technology was merely in its infancy.

 We recommend starting out with these instructions and adjusting to your particular taste.
-For every quart you will want to use 2tbs of tea.
-For every gallon you will need 8tbs of tea.
-Its easiest to first brew a concentrate.
-Keep in mind each tea has a different steeping time and temperature so you will want to adhere to those two guidelines for each specific tea.
+For every quart of water, you will want to use 2 tablespoons of tea.
+For every gallon, you will need 6-8 tablespoons of tea.
+It’s easiest to first brew a concentrate.
+Keep in mind each tea has a different steeping time and temperature, so you will want to adhere to those two guidelines for each specific tea.
 Just make sure the leaves have plenty of room to circulate.
-Fill your pitcher up with ice and when your concentrated tea is finished steeping add it to the ice.
-Then simply fill with water to the top.
+Fill your pitcher up with ice, and when your concentrated tea is finished steeping, add it to the ice.
+Then, simply fill with water to the top.
 It's that simple.
 A quick tip for adding real sugar to sweeten it is to add it to the tea while it is being steeped.
 Sugar has a hard time dissolving in cold water.
 You want the sugar to distribute evenly and work in harmony with the flavors.
 Also preparing a simple syrup ahead of time can be very convenient.

 With this method, you’re sure to brew up a refreshing loose-leaf iced tea that everyone will enjoy.
 Check out our unique blends to find the perfect combination of flavors.